 Without proper management of these workers, you run the risk of misclassification which can lead to audits, fines, penalties, and lawsuits.
 Workers in nearly every specialty are moving away from traditional employment and towards a self-employed career model.
 As an organization engaging independent talent, it’s important to stay on top of compliance.
 Here are three key ways to do so.

-1. Clearly Define the Status of All Workers
+1. Define Employment Status for All Workers

 Clearly defining worker status is an important first step in ensuring compliance.
 Without a clearly defined employment status, your company may be vulnerable to an IRS audit.
 With W-2 employees, for example, employers are responsible for payroll taxes—half of FICA (Social Security and Medicare) as well as half of unemployment tax.
 They are not responsible for paying these taxes on earned income for independent contractors.
 Therefore, if an independent contractor tries to claim unemployment insurance, it can trigger a cascade of audits on the local, state, and federal level.
 Your company may be able to fight the claim, but damage may already be done.